-Homogenous and desacralized time emerged victorious as soon as it provided a means of measuring working time.
+Homogenous and desacralized time emerged victorious as soon as it provided a means of measuring labor time.

 Aside I turn to the holy, unspeakable, mysterious Night.

 What we euphemistically call the transition to capitalism, written across the sixteenth through nineteenth centuries in letters of blood and fire, was predicated on the enclosure of the commons, the dispossession of the peasantry from the land and thus from the means of production and their own reproduction.
 With no other way to survive, and nothing left to sell but their bodies’ capacity to labor, people were forced to work for wages.
 Many preferred to take their chances as brigands and die on the gallows or burn at the stake than submit to the wage relation.